MariusEvans/Auswendig/README.md

 2. Star important cards and study them only (either shuffled, reversed order, or normal order)<br/>
 3. Study cards that contain a specific tag, for example: "german" (either shuffled, reversed or normal order)<br/>
 4. Do a writing activity - write the term or definition for a random card shown<br/>
-5. Do a multiple choice quiz - pick the correct definition for a card<br/>
+5. Do a multiple choice quiz - pick the correct definition or term for a card<br/>
 6. You can export your deck of flashcards to a readable text file that can be printed.<br/>

 ## Versions of Auswendig